EspenAlbert/EspenAlbert/README.md

 ## Rapidfire
 - 𐃏  I’m currently helping [wheel.me](https://wheel.me) to develop a Robotics as a Service product where I'm in charge of the cloud
-- 🔭 I’m currently working on [AnkiCLI.md](projects/anki_cli.md) a cli for creating flashcards in [anki](https://apps.ankiweb.net/) to store information for long-term after taking notes
+- 🔭 I’m currently working on [Open Source code organization](projects/oss.md)  as I'm about to participate on my first pycamp and want to start contributing to more to open source.
 - 🌱 I’m currently learning Spanish, Istio, and Go
 - ❓ Ask me about anything related to the Python language
 - ⚡ Fun fact: I use a [split keyboard](https://www.zsa.io/moonlander/) and always travel with a 27'' screen in the suitcase
 <br/>